 About Deep Vein Thrombosis

 One common cause of DVT is a condition called thrombophlebitis.
-This inflammatory process occurs in a vein, causing swelling, heat and redness.
+This inflammatory process occurs in a vein, causing swelling, heat, and redness.
 The area may be tender to touch or pain.
 Superficial thrombophlebitis is of less concern than thrombophlebitis of deeper veins.
-This condition is more common in those with varicose veins, but may also occur after an injury or long period of immobility.
+This condition is more common in those with varicose veins but may also occur after an injury or a long period of immobility.
 The inflammation in the vein wall can cause a blood clot to form.
-If a piece of the blood clot breaks loose, it will be carried to the lungs and lodge in one of the smaller blood vessels there.
+If a piece of the blood clot breaks loose, it will be carried to the lungs and lodged in one of the smaller blood vessels there.

 Risk Factors for Thrombophlebitis and DVT

-Obesity and inactivity in a person who has varicose veins are two of the major risk factors for DVT.
+Obesity and inactivity in a person with varicose veins are two major risk factors for DVT.
 Anything that irritates the wall of the vein, such as a pacemaker or intravenous catheter, increases the risk of thrombophlebitis.
-Pregnancy and childbirth, birth control pills and hormone replacement therapy, a family history of blood-clotting disorders or a stroke are other risk factors.
-Smokers, those who have cancer or are older than 60 are also at increased risk.
+Other risk factors include pregnancy and childbirth, birth control pills and hormone replacement therapy, a family history of blood-clotting disorders, or a stroke.
+Smokers, those who have cancer or are older than 60, are also at increased risk.

 Complications of Untreated DVT

 The most serious risk of untreated DVT is a pulmonary embolism.
 This occurs when a blood clot breaks loose and travels to the lungs.
 It is an emergency situation and can be fatal.
 A pulmonary embolism can restrict blood flow to the heart, causing a strain that results in heart enlargement.
 This can cause heart failure because the heart can’t pump as strongly.
 Post-thrombotic syndrome, or post-phlebitic syndrome, occurs when blood clots form in the legs and obstruct blood flow.
 Pain, swelling, and ulcers – which have the potential for infection – may also result.